+Don’t Get Caught Speeding.
 Listen to the advice already given above.
 Focusing first on who you need to become is more important to your long term music career success than focusing on ‘what actions you should take’.
 Don’t get caught speeding through step 1 in order to get to step 2 faster.
 Who you will become will dramatically influence the results you receive when you are busy doing things in the future.

+‘Inspect’ What You ‘Expect’.
 What do you expect from yourself?
 What do you expect from life?
 What do you expect from others?
 Your entire life, up to this point, is a reflection of your own expectations.
 You alone control your own expectations.
 Only you can choose to expect greater things out of yourself, your life and your surroundings – when you do this you will become ready for the next step in starting a music career…

+- Shoot Fire!
 How do other people perceive you?
 As a quiet, private, introverted or reserved person?
 Or as someone who is so filled with passion, intensity and commitment that they can see flames of fire shooting out from the back of your head?
 You already know that passion is the fuel which drives your actions to move toward what you want.
 Beyond this obvious point is another important component.
 When you are on fire, other people notice it and become attracted to you, what you do and what you have to offer.
 Highly successful people have an intensity about them which most people do not possess.
 Many successful people will look for this quality in you as an indicator of what they perceive your success potential may be – this is especially true when you first meet a person who may be in a position of power to either help or hurt your music career.

 Of course, be cautious not to come across as arrogant or obnoxious.
 Show people your attitude of expectancy, confidence, passion, determination, conviction and….
 FIRE!

+- Get Congruent.
 It should be your goal to align all (or most) of your daily thoughts, beliefs, attitudes, plans and actions with what you want to be, do and have.
 Although this might seem obvious, very few people truly focus on this in their daily lives.
 Typically, we may want to manifest a particular outcome, but we divide our mind into opposing directions.
 Here are two common examples…

 1. A guy constantly thinks about becoming a professional guitar player, but does not really expect it to actually happen.
 The lack of ‘expectance’ leads to further incongruity, because, by wanting but not ‘believing’ he will really become a professional guitarist, he won’t make the necessary music career plans, music industry contacts, and other actions which could take him there.